 Even with prices at Noryangjin falling 20-30% below those of larger, surrounding retailers, bargaining is still common.
 Bear in mind merchants brandish very large, very sharp knives, so you'll need to keep your nerve.

-Check out the above video by Black Buddha for a peek inside Seoul's Noryangjin Fish Market.
+Check out the above videos for a peek inside Seoul's Noryangjin Fish Market.